donkodimov/castingagency/README.md

 2. Logout: users can log out of the application.
 3. View actors and movies: users can view a list of actors or movies and their details by calling the appropriate API endpoint.

+Authentication with Auth0 and RBAC

+1. Sign up for a free account on the Auth0 website (https://auth0.com/).
+2. Create a new application in your Auth0 dashboard.
+You will need to choose a name for your application and select the "Single Page Web Applications" option.
+3. Configure the application settings.
+In the "Allowed Callback URLs" field, enter the URL of your application where users will be redirected after logging in.
+You should also specify any other URLs that will be used as part of the authentication process, such as the URL for logging out.
+4. In the application settings, enable the "RBAC" toggle.
+This will enable role-based access control for the application.
+5. In the "Roles" tab, create any roles that you want to use in your application.
+For example, you might create a "Producer" role for users with administrative privileges, a "Director" role for regular users and an "Assitant" role for restricted access only.
+6. In the "Users" tab, create any users that you want to use in your application.
+Assign each user the appropriate role(s).
+7. You will also need to implement the login and logout functionality, and protect any routes or resources that should only be accessible to authenticated users.
+Change the login and logout link in the index.html with your AUTH0_DOMAIN, Allowed Callback URL(redirect_uri for login button), Allowed Logout URL(redirect_uri for logout button), audience, client_id.

+Once you have completed these steps, your application will be able to authenticate users using the Auth0 platform.
+Users will be able to log in using the login flow you have configured, and your application will be able to validate their JWTs to ensure that they are authenticated.

 ## Geting started
 ### Installing Dependancies